xstar97/palworld-query-api/README.md

 - `/rcon/`: This route lists all available servers and their information.
 - /api: The PalWorld server list api
   - accepts query params
+  - requires a ?q param to search by server name.
+  - additional params can further filter the list.

 #### API Route Params